cisagov/get.gov/pages/help/help_domain-management.md

 ## Add a domain manager to your .gov domain

-Domain managers can update all information related to a domain within the .gov registrar, including contact details, authorizing official, security email, and DNS name servers.
+Domain managers can update all information related to a domain within the .gov registrar, including contact details, senior official, security email, and DNS name servers.
 There is no limit to the number of domain managers you can add.

 1. Sign in to the [.gov registrar](https://manage.get.gov){target="_blank"} using your Login.gov account.
 2. Click the “Manage” link for your .gov domain.